Designing your Curriculum Intent, Implementation & Impact

-With a greater emphasis on how schools interpret the National Curriculum and how they design their own approach, subject leads are now in a position where it is necessary to evaluate the ‘offer’ they give and how they prepare all children to make good progress and are ready for the next stages of their learning.
-With this year to get your curriculum ready, this course will prepare all Senior & Middle leaders to audit and evaluate their existing curriculum and teaching against the new 2019 Ofsted Framework.
+With a greater emphasis on how schools interpret the National Curriculum and how they design their own approach, subject leads are in a position where it is necessary to evaluate the ‘offer’ they give and how they prepare all children to make good progress and are ready for the next stages of their learning.

-According to Ofsted we can expect that ‘these changes will move Ofsted’s focus away from headline data to look instead at how schools are achieving these results, and whether they are offering a curriculum that is broad, rich and deep, or simply teaching to the test’.
+According to Ofsted ‘these changes move Ofsted’s focus away from headline data to look instead at how schools are achieving these results, and whether they are offering a curriculum that is broad, rich and deep, or simply teaching to the test’.

 - Update yourself with Ofsted inspection criteria (2019)